-Prop
+Passed Legislature

-FTEs Near GF-S Total
+FTEs Near GF-S Stim-FMAP Fed Stim- Direct Total

-2007-09 Estimated Expenditures 23.3 3,493 57,987
+2007-09 Estimated Expenditures 23.3 3,493 0 0 57,987

-2009-11 Maintenance Level 23.3 3,655 58,222
+2009-11 Maintenance Level 23.3 3,655 0 0 58,222

 Policy Non-Comp Changes:

-Budget Reduction -3.1 -560 -560
+1. Budget Reduction -3.1 -560 0 0 -560

-2. Evergreen Jobs Act 0.5 120 120
+2. Evergreen Jobs Act 0.5 120 0 0 120

-3. Opportunity Internship 0.5 0 230
+3. Opportunity Internship 0.5 0 0 0 230

-Policy Non-Comp Total -2.1 -440 -210
+Policy Non-Comp Total -2.1 -440 0 0 -210

 Policy Comp Changes:

-4. Employee Health Insurance 0.0 13 19
+4. Employee Health Insurance 0.0 13 0 0 19

-5. Remove Merit Increments 0.0 -25 -39
+5. Remove Merit Increments 0.0 -25 0 0 -39

-6. Actuarial Method Changes-State 0.0 -60 -84
+6. Actuarial Method Changes-State 0.0 -60 0 0 -84

-Policy Comp Total 0.0 -72 -104
+Policy Comp Total 0.0 -72 0 0 -104

-Total Policy Changes -2.1 -512 -314
+Total Policy Changes -2.1 -512 0 0 -314

-Total 2009-11 Biennium 21.2 3,143 57,908
+Total 2009-11 Biennium 21.2 3,143 0 0 57,908

+Difference from 2007-09 -2.1 -350 0 0 -79

+% Change from 2007-09 -9.0% -10.0% 0.0% 0.0% -0.1%

-- 1. Budget Reduction - The Work Force Training and Education Coordinating Board's budget is reduced.
-The Work Force Board has discretion to manage reductions, which will require adjustments in operating expenditures and reductions in programs. - 2.
+- 1. Budget Reduction - State funding for program planning, research, and coordination activities is reduced by approximately 15 percent. - 2.
 Evergreen Jobs Act - Funding is provided to implement Engrossed Second Substitute House Bill 2227 (evergreen jobs act).
 Funding is provided for the Workforce Board in cooperation with the Department of Community Trade and Economic Development (CTED) to convene a work group to develop and maintain a list of green jobs, to solicit federal funds for green job activities, to provide progress reports to Legislature and to conduct a variety of other green job tasks. - 3.
 Opportunity Internship - Funding is provided to implement Second Substitute House Bill 1355 (opportunity internships).
-The Workforce Board shall create and administer the Opportunity Internship Program which includes development and implementation of Opportunity Internship Consortia, coordinate Opportunity Internship state need grant eligibility with the Higher Education Coordinating Board, track program participants, and evaluate program outcomes.
-Of the funds for this item, \$110,000 is provided for the Workforce Board to contract with the Higher Education Coordinating Board for state need grant program management. - 4.
+The Workforce Board is to create and administer the Opportunity Internship Program.
+New administrative activities include facilitating development of the local consortia that will implement the program; coordinating state need grant eligibility with the Higher Education Coordinating Board; tracking program participants; and evaluating program outcomes.
+These activities are to be funded from the increased federal Workforce Investment Act statewide discretionary funds available for disadvantaged youth under the American Recovery and Reinvestment Act.
+The Workforce Board is to transfer \$110,000 of the amount provided to the Higher Education Coordinating Board to offset the new costs it will incur in developing and administering the special state need grant provisions of the program.
+(General Fund-Federal) - 4.
 Employee Health Insurance Funding for employee health benefits is increased by 3% each year, to \$745 per employee per month in FY 2010 and \$768 in FY 2011.
 Subject to statutory limitations and the requirements of any applicable collective bargaining agreements, the Public Employees' Benefits Board (PEBB) may make adjustments to employee premium contributions, point of service payments, or plan design in order to provide benefits within available funding.
 (General Fund-State, various other funds) - 5.
-Remove Merit Increments - Funding provided at maintenance level for costs associated with providing merit increments for employees in smaller agencies is eliminated. - 6.
-Actuarial Method Changes-State - Funding for employer contributions to state retirement systems is reduced to reflect changes to actuarial assumptions and methods used for many of the Washington State Retirement Systems.
-More detailed information about this item is provided in Agency 713 State Employee Compensation Adjustments. (various funds)
+Remove Merit Increments - Funding provided at maintenance level for costs associated with providing merit increments for employees in smaller agencies is eliminated.